feaselkl/Developing-Machine-Learning-Services/PITCHME.md

 Our organization unraveled a case of expense report fraud among several employees.

-Employees were allowed to submit expense reports of up to \$40 without a receipt, but needed to include a receipt for everything above.
-Several employees began submitting fraudulent claims under \$40.
+Employees were allowed to submit expense reports of up to $40 without a receipt, but needed to include a receipt for everything above.
+Several employees began submitting fraudulent claims under that amount.

 Management would like to know how much we believe employees took above and beyond the expected amounts.